-For new construction, repair of substantially damaged, or substantial improvement structures principally for residential use and located in the 1 percent annual (or 100-year) floodplain must be elevated with the lowest flood, including the basement, at least two feet above the 1 percent annual floodplain elevation.
-Mixed-use structures with no dwelling units and no residents must be elevated or floodproofed up to at least two feet above base flood elevation.
-If a structure is located in a 500-year floodplain, the structure must be elevated three feet above the 100-year floodplain.
+For new construction, repair of substantially damaged, or substantial improvement structures principally for residential use and located in the 1 percent annual (or 100-year) floodplain must be elevated with the lowest floor, including the basement, at least two feet above the 1 percent annual floodplain elevation.
+Mixed-use structures with no dwelling units and no residents below two feet above base flood elevation must be elevated or floodproofed.
+Any critical actions, defined in 24 CFR 55.2(b)(3)(i) as "any activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons, or damage to property," which are located within a 500-year floodplain, must be elevated three feet above the 100-year floodplain.
+NCORR does not plan to use CDBG-DR funds allocated in this Action Plan for any critical actions.